Home > Developing Well > Children and young peoples health > Childhood obesity

 Year 6

-Source: NHS Digital, National Child Measurement Programme 2022/23 (area of residence of child).
-Numbers are rounded to the nearest 5.
+Source: OHID, Fingertips, Obesity Profile (area of residence of child).
+Numbers are rounded to the nearest five.

-Further analysis by NHS Digital has found that, nationally and regionally, the prevalence of obesity was higher among boys than girls in both age groups and a higher percentage of girls were of healthy weight than boys.
-As in previous years there was a strong relationship between deprivation and obesity in both age groups; the gap between obesity prevalence for the most and least deprived areas remains similar over time in both school years3
+Further analysis has found that, nationally and regionally, the prevalence of obesity was higher among boys than girls in both age groups and a higher percentage of girls were of healthy weight than boys.
+As in previous years there was a strong relationship between deprivation and obesity in both age groups; the gap between obesity prevalence for the most and least deprived areas remains similar over time in both school years.3

-Figure 4 shows the trend over time in the prevalence of excess weight (overweight and obese combined) by year of measurement and school age (Reception and Year 6).
-There is clearly an upward trend in excess weight in school children in Blackpool and this is more evident in the older Year 6 age group, where the proportion of pupils who were overweight or obese increased from 27.9% in 2006/07 to 42.3% in 2021/22, though there has been decreases over the last two years.
-Although the pattern is similar to the national trend, the rate of increase is steeper in Blackpool.
-The sharp increases seen locally and nationally in 2020/21 do seem have fallen back in line with previous trends.
+Figure 4 shows the trend over time in the prevalence of excess weight (overweight and obese combined) by year of measurement and school age (reception and year 6).
+There is clearly an upward trend in excess weight in school children in Blackpool and this is more evident in the older year 6 age group, where the proportion of pupils who were overweight or obese increased from 28% in 2006/07 to 46.8% in 2020/21 (first year of the pandemic).
+Although there have been decreases in the three years after 2020/21, the latest time period (2024/25) shows an increase in excess weight for both age groups.
+Proportions remain higher than the pre-pandemic trends for both reception and year 6 children.

-For Reception age children, proportions overweight or obese have risen more slowly, ranging from from 22.3% in 2007/08 to the high of 36.7% we saw in 2020/21.
-Rates in 2021/22 have fallen back to where they were pre-pandemic.
-The trend and rates in both age groups were generally in line with national averages until 2011/12 when the trend began to rise and the gap between Blackpool and England began to increase.
-Whilst dipping back towards national average in 2016/17, the Year 6 rate has until now increased every year since then.
+For reception age children, the proportions overweight or obese have risen more slowly, ranging from from 22.5% in 2007/08 to the high of 36.7% in 2020/21.
+The reception rate fell in the three years following 2020/21 however the gap between England and Blackpool has increased since 2021/22.
+Initially, the trend and rates in both age groups were generally in line with national averages until 2011/12 when the Blackpool trend began to rise and the gap between Blackpool and England began to increase.
+With the exception of 2016/17, when the year 6 proportion was the same as England (34.2%).

-Each coloured point highlighted on the trend lines (Figure 4) represents the same cohort of children in Blackpool who have moved through the school years since the NCMP began.
-Therefore the children measured in Reception in 2006/07 were the same cohort of children who were measured in Year 6 in 2012/13.
-There is generally a large increase in excess weight between Reception children and Year 6 children, and this is also the case in Blackpool where the proportion overweight and obese has increased by 17% as the children have got older.
+Each coloured point highlighted on the trend lines (figure 4) represents the same cohort of children in Blackpool who have moved through the school years since the NCMP began.
+Therefore the children measured in reception in 2006/07 were the same cohort of children who were measured in year 6 in 2012/13, up to and including the children in reception in 2018/19 becoming the year 6 cohort in 2024/25 (green dots).
+There is generally a large increase in excess weight between reception and year 6 children, and in Blackpool the proportion who are overweight and obese has increased by 15% percentage points (between the 2018/19 reception cohort becoming the 2024/25 year 6 cohort).

-It can be seen from the cohort comparison (figure 5) that in Blackpool, obesity is increasing between Reception children and Year 6 children with the proportion classed as obese more than doubling over the time period, though that gap did decrease slightly in 2022/23 as fewer Year 6 children are classified as obese.
+It can be seen from the cohort comparison (figure 5) that in Blackpool, obesity is increasing between reception age children and Year 6 age children with the proportion classed as obese more than doubling over the time period, with the increase approximately 17 percentage points.

-National and local increases in the numbers of overweight and obese children in England reported during the Covid-19 period 2020/21 were a concern, showing the impact of the Covid-19 lockdowns and restrictions on children that may have exacerbated existing high levels of excess weight.
-Those increases now appear to be back to following pre-pandemic trends.
+National and local increases in the numbers of overweight and obese children in England reported during the Covid-19 period 2020/21 were a concern, showing the impact of the Covid-19 lockdowns and restrictions on children may have exacerbated existing high levels of excess weight.
+The increases did appear to be reducing to pre-pandemic trends, however the last weight measurement period shows obesity increasing, so monitoring this trend will be necessary.

 Local variations in children's excess weight

 At a local level, there is wide variation in excess weight across Blackpool.
-Combined data from the NCMP, 2019/20 to 2021/22 (Figure 6), shows that excess weight at age 4-5 years ranges from 23.1% in Stanley to 32.7% in Park and obesity ranges from 9.1% in Talbot to 16.4% in Park.
-Park also has the highest proportion (47.5%) of children with excess weight at Year 6 while Bispham has the lowest proportion (31.3%).
-It can be seen quite clearly that while the proportion of overweight children generally stays the same over time, the rates of obese children double between Reception age and Year 6.
-Figure 7 shows the local variation in excess weight geographically for the 2019/20-2021/22 period.
+Combined data from the NCMP, 2022/23 to 2024/25 (figure 6), shows that excess weight at age 4-5 years ranges from 21.3% in Hawes Side to 35.6% in Park, and obesity ranges from 9.2% in Talbot to 18.0% in Claremont.
+Brunswick has the highest proportion (48.0%) of children with excess weight at year 6 while Bispham has the lowest proportion (34.0%).
+Obesity levels in year 6 range from 20% in Bispham to 33.6% in Hawes Side.
+It can be seen quite clearly that while the proportion of overweight children generally stays the same over time, the rates of obese children tend to double between reception and year 6.
+Figure 7 shows the local variation in excess weight geographically for the 2022/23-2024/25 period.
 Care should be taken when interpreting data at ward level as the numbers of children who are overweight or obese in each ward are relatively small and rates do fluctuate over time.

 Some studies have found that weight and BMI are correlated with body dissatisfaction, with young people who are overweight or obese reporting greater depressive symptoms and lower self esteem than their peers.4